 Modern operating systems use a graphical user interface, or GUI (pronounced gooey).
 A GUI lets you use your mouse to click icons, buttons, and menus, and everything is clearly displayed on the screen using a combination of graphics and text.

-Microsoft’s operating system is called Windows OS and the very first version of it was released in the mid-80s.
-There’s already been numerous versions of Windows and the most recent one is Windows 10 which was launched in 2015.
+Microsoft’s operating system is called Windows OS, and the very first version of it was released in the mid-80s.
+There have already been numerous versions of Windows, and the most recent one is Windows 10, which was launched in 2015.
 Windows 8 was what came before it, released in 2012 while Windows 7 was rolled out in 2009.
-Then there’s also Windows Vista which was released in 2007.
+Then there’s also Windows Vista, which was released in 2007.

-Microsoft announced previously that it will no longer launch another edition of its Windows OS and will rather stick with Windows 10 with 2 updates every year.
+Microsoft announced previously that it would no longer launch another edition of its Windows OS and stick with Windows 10 with 2 updates every year.